bruvellu/terebratalia-wnts/wnt.md

 involved in the early signaling events that pattern the animal-vegetal axis.
 However, these specific ligands are not always deposited maternally in other bilaterians.
-While most animal lineages exhibit a maternal load of Wnt ligands (Table 1), there is considerable variability in which ligands are deposited in the eggs.
+While most animal lineages exhibit a maternal load of Wnt ligands (@tbl:maternal), there is considerable variability in which ligands are deposited in the eggs.
 Even within brachiopods there are significant differences in the maternal load of Wnt ligands (@fig:supplementary).
 This suggests that the identity of Wnt ligands deposited in the eggs of different bilaterians is highly labile and even vary among closely related groups with similar developmental modes.

-In contrast, most species investigated so far load in their eggs the Frizzled receptor *fz1/2/7* (Table 1).
+In contrast, most species investigated so far load in their eggs the Frizzled receptor *fz1/2/7* (@tbl:maternal).
 This pattern is highly conserved among metazoans [@Bastin2015-oz].
 The contrasting variability in the ligand identity and conservation of receptor identity suggests that the early role is deployed regardless of the specific ligand deposited in the egg.
 Supports the idea that the receptor context rather than a specific wnt ligand might crucial for the signaling output [@Loh2016-pz].